felleg/felleg.gitlab.io-backup/content/posts/overcoming-learning-anxiety.md

 I find the next image very telling.
 What it shows is how my learning system allowed me to compress a 421-page book down to its essential learning nuggets, which take only 50 handwritten pages in my A5-sized journal.
-This means I will get as much information from reading these 50 pages than from reading 421 pages.
+This means I will get as much information from reading these 50 pages as from reading 421 pages.

 {{< figure src="/img/compressed-book.jpg" position="center" caption="50 pages of pure nuggets!" >}}